 wal directory and the

-data directory should be on separate storage devices.
-This optimization significantly reduces disk contention when the system is under heavy write load.
-This is an important consideration if the write load is highly variable.
-If the write load does not vary by more than 15% the optimization is probably unneeded.
+data directory on separate storage devices.
+This optimization significantly reduces disk contention under heavy write load──an important consideration if the write load is highly variable.
+If the write load does not vary by more than 15%, the optimization is probably not necessary.

 Thank you for your feedback!

 Thank you for being part of our community!
 We welcome and encourage your feedback and bug reports for InfluxDB and this documentation.
 To find support, use the following resources:

 InfluxDB Cloud and InfluxDB Enterprise customers can contact InfluxData Support.